-An Attribute can automatically be converted into Integer, Real, Boolean, String or EnumValue in terms of its respective value and type.
-Further, an Attribute can automatically be converted into a sequence of decision variables using the variables() operation in order to simplify loop declarations.
+An Annotation can automatically be converted into Integer, Real, Boolean, String or EnumValue in terms of its respective value and type.
+Further, an Annotation can automatically be converted into a sequence of decision variables using the variables() operation in order to simplify loop declarations.

 IvmlDeclaration